 Q: Does it matter whether the protein in a cat’s diet is animal-based or plant-based?

-Generally, animal protein sources are more easily digested by cats than plant-based protein sources, and even crystalline sources added to vegetarian diets are insufficient to overcome the carnivore's dietary need for animal-based nutrients.
+Generally, animal protein sources are more easily digested by cats than plant-based protein sources, and even crystalline sources added to vegetarian diets may be insufficient to overcome the carnivore's dietary need for animal-based nutrients.

-Q: What can happen to a cat who is not fed adequate amounts of protein?
+Q: What can happen if a cat isn’t fed adequate amounts of protein?

 Q: What do you consider to be the best sources of protein in a healthy cat diet?